Broadcom-Network-Switching-Software/OpenBCM/sdk-6.5.20-ea/README.md

 Lifecycle and Support
 =====================
 The content of this directory will be deprecated and superseded once 6.5.20 version of OpenBCM is posted.
-This early access release is provided ?as-is? with no claim of accuracy, no commitment to support and is subject to change without notice.
+This early access release is provided "as-is" with no claim of accuracy, no commitment to support and is subject to change without notice.